 9. Hendrick Motorsports’ 1997 T-Rex

-In 1997, T-Rex hit the track for all-star event at Lowe’s Motor Speedway.
-The Chevrolet sported a paint scheme promoting Universal Studio’s then upcoming movie, “Jurassic Park.”
+In 1997, T-Rex hit the track for the all-star event at Lowe’s Motor Speedway.
+The Chevrolet sported a paint scheme promoting Universal Studio’s then-upcoming movie, “Jurassic Park.”
 In post-race inspection, T-Rex was subject to extreme scrutiny by NASCAR officials, due to the car’s incredible on-track performance and radical design, the officials asked that Hendrick Motorsports never use the car in a NASCAR-sanctioned competition again.

 8. Brabham BT46B